This is a non-fiction writing piece comparing the use of chopsticks vs. a fork and knife.

 Plastic for convenience

-Handle with 4 prongs for poking
+Forks have a handle with 4 prongs for poking

-Handle with long one-sided blade for cutting
+Knives have a handle with a long one-sided blade for cutting

-Meat is served in large pieces
+Meat is cut after cooking and served in large pieces

 Forks and knives cut the large pieces